okjuan/spotify-extension/README.md

 ## Motivation

-We spend most of our time on browser for working, enjoy reading news or looking for information.
-We rarely want to switch to another window because we are in focus mode.
-Or while checking out youtube, some good melodies hit your ear and you may want to add that song to your Spotify playlist.
-To make things easier, this extension was born.
+When we are working or just browsing it is inconvenient to have to switch to another window to play/pause or jump to previous tracks or forward to upcoming tracks.
+Also, we lose focus or get distracted once we navigate away from our current window and open Spotify.
+With this simple extension we can eliminate the need to navigate away from your current window to control Spotify.
+This extension has another nifty feature.
+With a quick right click on the widget, you can search a song by name.
+So for example if you hear a tune on Youtube you can quickly search it on Spotify without navigating away from your current window.
+Then you can maybe add it to a playlist later.

-- Avoid switching context while you're focusing on your browser by providing mini player which helps to control Spotify easier on the browser.
+- Avoid switching context while you're focusing on your browser by providing mini player which helps to control Spotify with ease from your browser.
 - Quick right click to search song by name on Spotify site.

 ## How it looks like?